steve3535/gitlab-university/day-2-new/4-another-ci.md

 1. Commit the changes to `.gitlab-ci.yml`.
 2. Navigate to your project dashboard and check the pipeline status.
 3. Ensure both `build_car` and `test_car` jobs run successfully.
+4. test_car job will fail the pipeline.
-4. Review the job logs to confirm the pipeline works as expected.
+5. Review the job logs to find out why.